 Why does a housing plan matter?

 We all need housing.
 And we all need housing that meets our needs.
 Over the past few years, Salt Lake City has become less affordable, and far too many people are spending far too much of their income on having a place to sleep at night.
 Far too many people can’t find housing.
 New housing is being built at a record pace, but people are still being priced out and displaced.
 Without a plan to set a vision, goals, and a plan of action, we can’t hope for change.
 And the City can’t do it on its own.
 We need help from residents, non-profits, other governments, and community organizations.
-We need your voice to tell us which policies, programs, and services you want, and what we should fund.

 Frequently Asked Questions